**AS-61 UPDATE** ONE pair gloss white sealed, ONE pair red veneer mint demos

 **AC-61 Stands UPDATE** ONE sealed center stand left

-Elac Adante AS-61 pair, brand new, unopened factory sealed in double boxes.
 The AS-61 is the top half of the floorstanding model that Stereophile magazine just rated for 2019 Class A (Restricted Extreme LF).
 At this price, these speakers are selling quickly locally as well, so inquire with your desired finish soon.
 Price will include shipping to anywhere in the continental US.
-Currently have all finishes available, but quantities are going down.
-Inquire about AS-61 in all colors (gloss black, gloss white, and red veneer) stand mount speakers, AC-61 center channels (gloss black, gloss white), sorry Red Veneer center sold out.
+Inquire about AS-61 in (gloss white, and red veneer) stand mount speakers, AC-61 center channel (gloss white), sorry other colors center sold out.
 All products come with full Elac warranty, Herndon Audio is an authorized Elac dealer.
 Also limited quantities available of the heavy-duty, ELAC, black, metal, sand/lead fillable stands for the both the AS-61 and AC-61.
 Herndon Audio ships the same day payment is received, shop with confidence and look at our hundreds of positive feedback transactions over the past 13+ years.
 Herndon Audio can take all credit cards, PayPal, AudioGon Express Checkout (Stripe), check, etc. Price includes shipping, insurance, and transaction fees, everything to your door.
-Thank you for your interest.

 <review from Feb 2019 The Absolute Sound magazine of the similar floor standing AF-61>